Andrew Chan (drug smuggler): Drug smuggling

-It was alleged that Chan flew to Bali on October 16, 2004, with Lawrence also arriving in Bali on the same date.
+It was alleged that Chan flew to Bali on 16 October 2004, with Lawrence also arriving in Bali on the same date.
 Lawrence claimed that Chan was in regular contact with her when she stayed in the Istana Rama Hotel in Kuta, and Chan in Kuta's Hard Rock complex.
-Media reports stated that Lawrence alleged that on October 22, 2004, Sukumaran strapped packages to the body of both Lawrence and Chan, and with Chan's girlfriend, Grace, boarded a commercial flight to Australia, successfully clearing security, customs and immigration in both Indonesia and Australia.
+Media reports stated that Lawrence alleged that on 22 October 2004, Sukumaran strapped packages to the body of both Lawrence and Chan, and with Chan's girlfriend, Grace, boarded a commercial flight to Australia, successfully clearing security, customs and immigration in both Indonesia and Australia.
 Lawrence claimed that she and Chan were met at the airport, the packages removed, all of them taken to another house, and then Lawrence went home.
 A few days later Lawrence claimed that Chan handed her an envelope with $10,000 cash.

-Lawrence claimed that a similar trip was organized following Chan's orders, where she departed Australia on 5 December 2004.
+Lawrence claimed that a similar trip was organised following Chan's orders, where she departed Australia on 5 December 2004.
 Lawrence claimed that seven others were involved, including Chan, Matthew Norman, and Tan Duc Thanh Nguyen (going by the alias of David).
 Lawrence claimed that she was again given cash to purchase air flights and accommodation for eight days, staying again at the Istana Rama in Kuta.
 However, the second delivery was aborted when heroin suppliers failed to deliver "due to a financial matter or someone knowing about the plan the shipment was cancelled".

-According to Lawrence, again under Chan's instructions, Lawrence departed Australia on April 6, 2005.
+According to Lawrence, again under Chan's instructions, Lawrence departed Australia on 6 April 2005.
 The day before, Lawrence, Stephens and Si Yi Chen met with Sukumaran where police allege drug smuggling tools such as sealable plastic bags, medical tape, elastic waist bands and skin tight bike shorts were stuffed into the bags of Lawrence and Stephens.
 Lawrence claims that she was given cash, whereas Stephens claims that his life was threatened.
 According to media reports, police records show that during his stay in Bali, Chan was in daily contact with Lawrence, until 13 April, when Chan changed his mobile phone number.
 On the same day, Chan instructed Lawrence and other members of the Bali Nine to change hotels.
 The original planned departure date of 14 April from Bali was delayed as Chan suspected Australian and Indonesian police were aware of his plans.